Calgary: Stage

 Calgary is the site of the Southern Alberta Jubilee Auditorium performing arts, culture and community facility.
-The auditorium is one of two "twin" facilities in the province, the other is the Northern Alberta Jubilee Auditorium in Edmonton, each being locally known as the "Jube."
-The 2,538-seat auditorium was opened in 1957 and has been host to hundreds of musical theatre, theatrical, stage and local productions.
+The auditorium is one of two twin facilities in the province, the other is the Northern Alberta Jubilee Auditorium in Edmonton, each being locally known as the "Jube."
+The 2,538-seat auditorium was opened in 1957 and has hosted hundreds of musical theatre, theatrical, stage and local productions.
 The Calgary Jube is the resident home of the Alberta Ballet Company, the Calgary Opera, and the annual civic Remembrance Day ceremonies.
 Both auditoriums operate 365 days a year and are run by the provincial government.
 Both received major renovations as part of the province's centennial in 2005.

-The Arts Commons is a multi-venue arts centre in Downtown Calgary.
+The Werklund Centre is a multi-venue arts centre in Downtown Calgary.

-The city is also home to a number of performing arts spaces, such as Arts Commons, which is a 400,000 square foot performing arts complex housing the Jack Singer Concert Hall, Martha Cohen Theatre, Max Bell Theatre, Big Secret Theatre, and Motel Theatre, the Pumphouse Theatre, which houses the Victor Mitchell and Joyce Doolittle theatres, The GRAND, the Bella Concert Hall, the Wright Theatre, Vertigo Theatre, Stage West Theatre, Lunchbox Theatre, and several other smaller venues.
+The city is also home to a number of performing arts spaces, such as the Werklund Centre, which is a 400,000 sqft performing arts complex (housing the Jack Singer Concert Hall, Martha Cohen Theatre, Max Bell Theatre, Big Secret Theatre, and Motel Theatre), the Pumphouse Theatre (which houses the Victor Mitchell and Joyce Doolittle theatres), The GRAND, the Bella Concert Hall, the Wright Theatre, Vertigo Theatre, Stage West Theatre, Lunchbox Theatre, and several other smaller venues.

 Theatre

-Some large theatre companies share Calgary's Arts Commons building, including One Yellow Rabbit, Theatre Calgary, and Alberta Theatre Projects.
+Some large theatre companies share Calgary's Werklund Centre building, including One Yellow Rabbit, Theatre Calgary, and Alberta Theatre Projects.
 The Grand is a culture house dedicated to the contemporary live arts.
 Other companies, groups, and collectives operate in niche theatres, such as Storybook Theatre (children's theatre), Sundog Storytellers (immersive theatre), and The Shakespeare Company.

 Calgary is the birthplace of the Theatresports, which are improvisational theatre games.